geekiam/website/static/posts/how-to-build-a-netlify-function.md

   - How to build a Netlify Function
   - Building Serverless functions with netlify
 feature:
-  image: /uploads/posts/code/full-stack-js.png
+  image: /uploads/posts/javascript/netlify_tutorials.png
-  alt: How to build serverless with Netlify, FaunaDB and Gridsome
+  alt: How to build serverless functions with Netlify
 cardImage:
-  image: /uploads/posts/code/full-stack-js.png
+  image: /uploads/posts/javascript/netlify_tutorials.png
-  alt: How to build serverless with Netlify, FaunaDB and Gridsome
+  alt: How to build serverless functions with Netlify
 date: 2020-11-27T17:31:47.672Z
 author: garywoodfine
 tags: